Study Abroad In Scotland

 My favorite courses included Edinburgh in Fiction, Modern Scottish Fiction, and Scotland and Orality.
 And my education continued outside of class as well—the University sponsored dozens of poetry slams, literary pub crawls, and talks by famous writers and publishers.
 I attended a lecture by Eleanor Catton, the winner of the 2013 Man Booker Prize, as well as a lecture by a senior editor at Canongate Books.
 I was also lucky enough to work directly with Jenni Fagan on a few occasions, the Writer-in-Residence at the University and award-winning author of The Panopticon.

 I was a member of the Literature Society as well as PublishED, which publishes the University’s literary magazine, The Inkwell.
 Two of my short stories were published in the Fall issue of The Inkwell.
 I was also the lucky recipient of the University-sponsored Lewis Edwards Memorial Prize for my short story “Celestial Bodies.”
-In my free time, I worked as a visiting student blogger for the University, and learned how to use WordPress and honed my photography skills as a result.
-You can view my blog hereopens in a new window.

 The University of Edinburgh offers countless amazing opportunities for aspiring writers, publishers, journalists, editors, and more.
 Participating in just a few of these opportunities enriched me personally, and significantly boosted my confidence as a writer.
 I can’t recommend the University of Edinburgh highly enough to English majors and aspiring writers, as well as to all BAC students, no matter where their interests lie.